-Gerard Wainwright Senior Independent Non-executive Director
+Senior Independent Non-executive Director

-Aged 68, he was appointed a director in 1998 and is the senior independent director.
-He has been chief executive of a wide range of manufacturing companies for over 25 years, together with international experience.
-He is chairman of the remuneration and nomination committees and a member of the audit and risk committee.
+Aged 67, he was appointed a director in April 2012 and is an independent director.
+He was a partner in PricewaterhouseCoopers for 27 years until his retirement in 2010.
+He is chairman of the audit and risk committee and is also a member of the remuneration and nomination committees.